DrozmotiX/ioBroker.discovergy/README.md

 ## Changelog

+0.2.2
-* (Dutchman) add support for values voltage1, voltage1 & voltage1
+* (Dutchman) add support for values voltage1, voltage1 & voltage3
+* (Dutchman) add support for values power1, power2

 ### 0.2.0
 * (Dutchman) reduced logging from every 3 seconds to only error if values are received which cannot be handled